-A range of food recovery hierarchies exist, ^{17-19,23-30} reflecting a range of priorities and strategies among different countries, researchers, and organisations.
+A range of food recovery hierarchies exist,^{17-19,23-30} reflecting a range of priorities and strategies among different countries, researchers, and organisations.
 While food waste prevention and food rescue are uniformly prioritised across these hierarchies, the tiers covered in this report - upcycling, animal feed, material recovery, nutrient recovery, energy recovery, and disposal - are often varied in their sequencing, grouping, and description.
 The most common divergence among hierarchies is the prioritisation of nutrient and energy recovery.
 For example, hierarchies adopted by Australia30 and the EU24 prioritise nutrient recovery over energy recovery, whereas countries like Canada29 give equal weighting to these approaches, combining them under the banner of 'recycling'.
 The US formerly gave priority to energy recovery23, but recently updated its 'food waste scale' to reflect technology-specific pathways for food waste management that emphasise the importance of nutrient recovery.31 New Zealand doesn't have a hierarchy specific to food waste, although its generalised waste hierarchy combines composting (nutrient recovery) and anaerobic digestion (AD) (energy and nutrient recovery) under 'recycling'.27 Given its utility and widespread international use,^{30-32} we recommend that New Zealand adopts its own food recovery hierarchy to enable a clear understanding and prioritisation of actions (policy and investment) to reduce food waste, for example, by following a similar approach to the US Environmental Protection Agency's recently published food waste scale.31 Adopting a hierarchy from elsewhere (e.g. Australia,30 the UK,32 or the US31) could overlook context-specific factors regarding New Zealand's waste streams, legislative context, end markets, and environmental priorities.

-...the tiers covered in this report - upcycling, animal feed, material recovery, nutrient recovery, energy recovery, and disposal - are often varied in their sequencing, grouping, and description.
+As shown in figure 2, we have placed nutrient recovery above energy recovery, and on separate tiers.^{1,17} This is because many nutrients are valuable, finite resources, some of which we are already depleting, such as phosphorus and potassium, and which are often produced or extracted using environmentally harmful ...the tiers covered in this report - upcycling, animal feed, material recovery, nutrient recovery, energy recovery, and disposal - are often varied in their sequencing, grouping, and description.

-As shown in figure 2, we have placed nutrient recovery above energy recovery, and on separate tiers. ^{1,17} This is because many nutrients are valuable, finite resources, some of which we are already depleting, such as phosphorus and potassium, and which are often produced or extracted using environmentally harmful processes that generate substantial greenhouse gas emissions (see box 1).
-17,31 In addition to major nutrients, the carbon (C) in wasted food can be applied to soil to build organic matter, store C, and improve the health of the soils we rely on to produce our food.31 By comparison, in New Zealand, more than 80% of our electricity is already generated from renewable sources33 - with a goal to move to 100% by 203034 - making the case for prioritising nutrient recovery more urgent than that for energy recovery.
+... nutrients are valuable, finite resources, some of which we are already depleting, such as phosphorus and potassium, and which are often produced or extracted using environmentally harmful processes that generate substantial greenhouse gas emissions. processes that generate substantial greenhouse gas emissions (see box 1).^{17,31} In addition to major nutrients, the carbon (C) in wasted food can be applied to soil to build organic matter, store C, and improve the health of the soils we rely on to produce our food.31 By comparison, in New Zealand, more than 80% of our electricity is already generated from renewable sources33 - with a goal to move to 100% by 2030^{34} - making the case for prioritising nutrient recovery more urgent than that for energy recovery.
 However, there remain viable options for energy recovery from FLW in New Zealand (see section 4.4), where biogas has the potential to displace some fossil-derived natural gas.